The Persistence of Generosity

 The founder and Executive Director of Sol Collective, Estella Sanchez, is an artist, activist, educator, and organizer.
 With an M.A. in Educational Leadership and Policy Studies, Estella Sanchez has dedicated her life to empowering communities using the arts to cultivate the next generation of leaders, both locally and globally.
 Over the past ten years, Sol Collective has served as a multicultural hub for Northern California and beyond, working to support and cultivate artists, creative businesses, community groups, and arts programming.
-Sanchez has received numerous leadership awards for her work in creating an innovative co-op model that has inspired centers from Sonoma to Staten Island, Sanchez has received numerous leadership awards (local and national) and the Sol Collective has been recognized by the California State Assembly and California Senate as well as the Sacramento City Council, for their work in creating space with relevant, community-driven arts and cultural programming.
+Together with her collective, Sanchez has created an innovative co-op model that has inspired centers from Sonoma to Staten Island, and has received numerous leadership awards, local and national.
+Sol Collective has been recognized by the California State Assembly and California Senate as well as the Sacramento City Council, for their work in creating space with relevant, community-driven arts and cultural programming.

 Along the Wayward Path

 My parents immigrated from Mexico to Sacramento.
 My mom is from Mexico City, which is a huge bustling city, and my Dad grew up on a farm in Tepatitlan, Jalisco.
 They were two people from very different social classes, and probably would have never met if they stayed in Mexico.
 Incredibly they ended up meeting in Oak Park in the mid-late ’60s.